JayceeB1/Klipper-Auto-Power-Off/README.md

 1. Make sure you have defined a `[power]` section in your Klipper configuration
 2. Verify that the `power_device` parameter in `[auto_power_off]` matches the name in your `[power]` section
-3. Check that the power device is properly configured and functional using `QUERY_POWER device_name`
+3. Check that the power device is properly configured and functional by viewing its status in the Fluidd/Mainsail interface (under Machine tab)

 #### Network Device Connectivity Issues